tatsuyafujisaki/kotlin-playground/markdown/coroutines-flow.md

 # SupervisorJob
 * If a child job throws any exception other than CancellationException, its parent job and sibling jobs will NOT be canceled.
-* i.e. Failure is propagated only dowards.
+* i.e. Failure is propagated only downwards.

 ```
 SupervisorJobA